HL7NZ/nzf/input/pagecontent/interactions.md

 **nzmtid**: fhir strings - one or more NZMT Codes from any of the following concepts (MP, TP, MPP, TPP, MPUU, TPUU or CTPP)

-**includeMedication**: boolean - which indicates whether the medication should be included in the returned bundle
+**includeMedication**: boolean - which indicates whether the medication resources should be included in the returned bundle

-**includeConceptMap**: boolean - which indicates whether the concept maps should be included in the returned bundle
+**includeConceptMap**: boolean - which indicates whether the concept map resources should be included in the returned bundle

 **filterComplementaryRecords**: boolean - when true complementary clinical use definitions are filtered out.
 These records are when an interaction is the same except the subject and interactant are reversed.